apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 It is based on one docker-compose.yml file and two Dockerfiles.

-Docker compose uses currently two services: **app** (maven:3-jdk-8) and **db** (mysql:latest).
+Docker compose uses currently two customized services: **app** (maven:3-jdk-8) and **db** (mysql:latest).

 ## Note
 - Mysql should easily be replacable by Mariadb.
 - Instead of using maven as the app service a Jetty container might be the better choice as currently console reloading might not work.
+To be able to use other maven tasks (in the container) in this case makes this nevertheless a reasonable choice.

 # Prepare

 To run the build with maven do this outside of the container using following mvn command:

     mvn install -Pdocker

+### Note
+IF you have already generated this with mvn archetype:generate within the same host environment this step could be omitted.

 # Installation (running the app)